HefEsti/Hello-World/journal.md

 $ rm -rf # be careful with that one!
 $ cat /proc/cpuinfo # is 'cpuinfo' a file??

 When we entered the code above startig with $, a message saying command not found was displayed.
-This is because $ is automatically placed infront of your code, so you do not have to enter it yourself.
+$ is automatically placed infront code no need to enter it again

-When removing the $ infront of the code it worked and found out the use off the following terms:
+Remove the $ code- worked

 >echo - write arguments to outputs
 >cat - read files